-Austin Multi Family Properties Under Contract Down 33%
+Austin Multi Family Properties Under Contract Up 30%

-In May 2015, 33 multi-family properties went pending (under contract) in Austin compared to 49 in May 2014, marking a 33% decrease in year over year numbers.
-With significantly less supply and demand compared to last year, the multi-family market in Austin has seen a slow down in sales.
+In May 2016, 43 multi-family properties went pending (under contract) in Austin compared to 33 in May 2015, marking a 30% increase in year over year numbers.

 Median home price helps us see the distribution of multi-family properties sold and does not really give us an indication of the increase or decrease in a particular property’s market value.
 To analyze market value, we’d have to take an in depth look at a neighborhood.
 If you’re looking for something like that, please check out our Austin Property Values Report.

-In May 2015, we saw 1.6 months of inventory on the market, compared to 1.4 months of inventory in May 2014, showing a 15% increase in year over year numbers.
-Though an increase in inventory, we are still in an extreme seller’s market.
+In May 2016, we saw 1.7 months of inventory on the market, compared to 2.0 months of inventory in May 2015, showing a 16% decrease in year over year numbers.
+With less than 2 months of inventory, the Austin multi-family property market is an extreme seller’s market.

-Time to Sell Multi Family Property in Austin Up 4%
+Time to Sell Multi Family Property in Austin Down 2%

-In May 2015, it took 25 days to sell a multi family property in Austin, on average, compared to 24 days in May 2014, marking a 4% (1 day) increase in year over year numbers.
-The multi-family market continues to be the fastest moving segment of the Austin real estate market.
-It seems when investors see a property that meets their criteria, they move quickly to get it under contract.
+In May 2016, it took 25 days to sell a multi family property in Austin, on average, compared to 25 days in May 2015, marking a 2% (0 day) decrease in year over year numbers.

 If your Austin multi family property was priced right but it still didn’t find a buyer, maybe there was something else going on.
 The biggest culprits we see are incorrect info in the MLS, inaccessibility and poor marketing.
 Check out our Austin Property Marketing Plan to see how your homes would be marketed if we listed them.
 If you’d like our opinion on why your property didn’t sell email us at info@11OaksRealty.com.